Robosaurus: Appearances in media

 Robosaurus starred in Steel Justice, a made-for-TV movie on NBC in 1992.
 It centered on a cop with the magical ability to turn his deceased son's Robosaurus toy into a real fire-breathing robot to help him fight crime.
 No TV series resulted.

 Robosaurus featured in three episodes of the 2010 Travel Channel reality show, America's Worst Driver, including the series finale.

-It also appeared in "Robosaurus", a 2011 fourth-season episode of the History Channel reality series Pawn Stars, wherein its owner brought it to the Gold & Silver Pawn Shop and after demonstrating what it can do tried to sell it to the Harrisons at an offer of $1,000,000, which they refused.
+It appeared in "Robosaurus", a 2011 fourth-season episode of the History Channel reality series Pawn Stars, wherein its owner brought it to the Gold & Silver Pawn Shop and after demonstrating what it can do tried to sell it to the Harrisons at an offer of $1,000,000, which they refused.

-Robosaurus was also featured on "Larry's Vegas Hangover", an episode of Only in America with Larry the Cable Guy.
-It was co-piloted by comedian and Larry the Cable Guy's old pal Carrot Top.
+Robosaurus was featured on "Larry's Vegas Hangover", an episode of Only in America with Larry the Cable Guy.
+It was co-piloted by Larry the Cable Guy's friend and fellow comedian Carrot Top.

-Robosaurus is also featured in the movie Waking Up in Reno where Robosaurus eats the vacationing couple's Chevy Suburban.
+Robosaurus is featured in the movie Waking Up in Reno where Robosaurus eats the vacationing couple's Chevy Suburban.

 An animated version of Robosaurus tears the roof off of the trailer belonging to Pete White and Billy Quizboy in "Maybe No Go", a season 6 episode of The Venture Bros.

-Robosaurus was also featured on "Child at Heart", an episode of Jay Leno's Garage.
+Robosaurus was featured on "Child at Heart", an episode of Jay Leno's Garage.

-Robosaurus was also featured on Penn & Teller: Fool Us Episode 505, "Psych!!" which aired Monday, July 23, 2018, when magician Seth Grabell was handcuffed and escaped from a police car as Robosaurus destroyed it.
+Robosaurus was featured on Penn & Teller: Fool Us Episode 505, "Psych!!" which aired on July 23, 2018, when magician Seth Grabell was handcuffed and escaped from a police car as Robosaurus destroyed it.

 A parody of Robosaurus, named Truck-o-Saurus, appears in The Simpsons episode "Bart the Daredevil", in which it ends up damaging the family's car.